b-cubed-eu/astro-docs/src/content/docs/guides/software-development.md

 }
 ```

 An additional advantage of this system is that every function will automatically get its own page on your [documentation website](#r-pkg-website).
-A screenshot of the webpage that was created for the function above is shown in Figure 2.
+A screenshot of the webpage that was created for the function above is shown in [Figure 2](#figure-2).

+<span id="figure-2"></span>
 ![Screenshot of online function documentation](/astro-docs/software-development_files/r-function.png)
 **Figure 2: Screenshot of the online documentation of the forcats function `fct_rev()`.**